sophos-iaas/chef-sophos-sg/README.md

 In case you use the default self signed certificate of your UTM, and you don't want to install an official / or install it to your trusted ones, you can choose to use **Public key fingerprinting**.
-To find out the fingerprint of your utm use openssl:
+The fingerprint of your UTM SSL certificate can be retrieved using the openssl tool:

     openssl s_client -connect <your-ip-or-dns>:4444 < /dev/null 2>/dev/null |\
         openssl x509 -fingerprint -noout -in /dev/stdin